nsmgr8/git-stats/README.md

 # Webserver Example (nginx)

-Once the generation of JSON statistics files (`python3 -m gitstats`) and webpage build (`yarn build`) are done.
+Once the generation of JSON statistics files (`python3 -m gitstats`) and webpage build (`npm run build`) are done.
 One can configure nginx to serve the statistics viewer via nginx as follows.

 Serve webpage build at / and json files root at /data/.
 That is,